-This is the most common of iPhone Scams and you can easily fell into it when you try to buy a new iPhone from an online market like eBay, Amazon, Craigslist, etc.
+You can easily fell into it when you try to buy a new iPhone from an online market like eBay, Amazon, Craigslist or Swappa.

-The seller will tell you that the iPhone you are going to buy is brand new.
-It seems like a good investment and you will save the $100-$200 you had to pay more if you bought that iPhone from an Apple Store!
+The seller will usually tell you that he got 2 iPhones at the same time (as a birthday present or something like this) and he is selling the spare one.
+It seems like a really good investment and you will save at least $200-$300 you had to pay more if you bought that iPhone from an Apple Store or a Mobile store!

-The bad news is that when the iPhone arrives at your doorstep, it is just the box with rocks, soap or any dead weight inside!
+The bad news is that when the iPhone arrives at your doorstep, it is just the box with rocks, soap, concrete or any dead weight inside!

 - Take a good look at the picture and spot if the box is shrink-wrapped!
-It is a start but keep in mind the scammer might have a shrink-wrapper (Pro-scammers do)
+It is a start but keep in mind the scammer might have a shrink-wrapper (Pro-scammers do have one)